-Saying Alhamdulillah for everything means thanking Allah for all His blessings.
+Teaching children to say Alhamdulillah for everything is one thing.
+But raising children who willingly practice gratitude in Islam and feel it in their hearts is a completely different experience.
 Gratitude in Islam is deeply important because it helps us remember Allah throughout our daily lives.
 Muslims pray Salah five times a day, and one essential part of Salah is Surah Al-Fatiha, which begins with Alhamdulillah.
 The second ayah says:

 الْحَمْدُ لِلَّهِ رَبِّ الْعَالَمِين

-"All praise is due to Allah, the Lord of all the worlds."
-(Surah Al-Fatiha: 2)
+"All praise is due to Allah, the Lord of all the worlds" (Surah Al-Fatiha: 2).

 Saying Alhamdulillah for everything helps children learn to be thankful.
 Gratitude in Islam is very important because it reminds us that every blessing comes from Allah.
 When children say Alhamdulillah, they start to notice the good in their lives.
 This simple habit shapes their hearts and helps them grow into kind and thankful Muslims.